SQDNK/SQDNK.github.io/_projects/braid.md

 as a special case of `artin_tits`.

 /-
-How we implement the Artin-Tits group and then the braid group:

 Let `F` be a finite set.
 Define a square matrix `m` to be the Coxeter matrix over `F`.
 For `a,b ∈ F` and `n ≥ 2`, the entry of the matrix. (break?) we set the notation `∏ (a,b : n) = (ab)^{n / 2}` if `n` is even and `∏ (a,b : n) = (ab)^{(n-1) / 2}(a)`